A warm cozy bowl of this Cheesy Potato Soup is a recipe for pure comfort!

-- While potatoes are simmering, melt butter and garlic in a medium saucepan just until fragrant.
-Stir in flour and cook 1 minute more.
+- In a separate medium saucepan, melt butter and garlic over medium heat just until fragrant.
+Stir in flour and cook for 1 minute more.

 - Turn off the heat and add shredded cheese.
-Stir until melted.
+Stir until the cheese is melted.

-- Simmer 1 minute to combine.
-Season with additional salt and pepper to taste and garnish as desired.
+- Simmer for 1 minute to combine.
+Taste and Season with additional salt and pepper.
+Garnish as desired and enjoy!

 Nutrition information provided is an estimate and will vary based on cooking methods and brands of ingredients used.

 © SpendWithPennies.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.
 Please view my photo use policy here.

 Follow us on Pinterest!